dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

     using Tables = Util::TypeList::List<>;
 };
 ```
 See that `DESCRIBE_ACTION` macro there?
 That's a shorthand to create a record for the BAL, telling it what our action is called and where the function is.
 The arguments are the action's name and the full name of the method, including the class name.
-The action's name isn't just a string, it's actually a `BAL::Name` which is the same as `EOSIO::name`.
+The action's name isn't just a string, it's actually a `BAL::Name` which is the same as `eosio::name`.
 As a result, there are some [funky rules](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/naming-conventions/#table-struct-class-function-action-names) on how those names are formatted.

-To deploy the contract on EOSIO, we'll also need an ABI.
-We can make the EOSIO compiler attempt to generate those automatically by putting `[[eosio::action("action.name")]]` at the beginning of our action methods, i.e. `[[eosio::action("say.hello")]] void SayHello(std::string name)`, but to avoid cluttering up our code, here's an ABI for our contract:
+To deploy the contract on EOS and other Antelope blockchains, we'll also need an ABI.
+We can make the Leap compiler attempt to generate those automatically by putting `[[eosio::action("action.name")]]` at the beginning of our action methods, i.e. `[[eosio::action("say.hello")]] void SayHello(std::string name)`, but this process is inexact and may require manual intervention.
+To avoid confusion, here's an ABI for our contract:

 ```json
 {